Azure/PSRule.Rules.Azure/docs/baselines/en/Azure.GA_2021_03.md

-# Azure.GA_2020_12
+# Azure.GA_2021_03

-> Obsolete

-Include rules released December 2020 or prior for Azure GA features.
+Include rules released March 2021 or prior for Azure GA features.

 ## Rules

-The following rules are included within `Azure.GA_2020_12`.
-This baseline includes a total of 179 rules.
+The following rules are included within `Azure.GA_2021_03`.
+This baseline includes a total of 194 rules.

 Name | Synopsis | Severity
 ---- | -------- | --------